mpaques269546/dacl10k_challenge/README.md

-# ViT_Adapter_Dacl10k
+# Vision Transformer Adapter for the semantic segmentation of structural defects bridge inspection
-Vision Transformer Adapter for the semantic segmentation of structural defects in bridge inspection (Dacl10k challenge).
+Dacl10k challenge: